 Durham.ID, developed by Longfellow Real Estate Partners, has a large presence in Downtown Durham, providing lab, office, residential and retail space.
 The adaptive reuse development has 115,000 sf of existing lab space and 490,000 sf of office space.
 Once complete, the master plan will offer 1.7 msf, including 900,000 sf of new office and lab space.
-Major occupiers range from Duke University tenants such as Duke Clinical Research Institute and Duke Molecular Physiology Institute, to large private companies such as Nutanix and Measurement, Inc. The former WeWork space at 300 Morris Street will be converted to 100,000 sf of state-of-the-art lab space by summer 2021.
+Google recently chose Durham.
+ID for its new engineering hub aiming to create 1,000 jobs nearly doubling tghe company's current number of employees in the state.
+Major occupiers such as Duke Clinical Research Institute, Duke Molecular Physiology Institute, Nutanix and Measurement, Inc. also call Durham.ID home.
+The former WeWork space at 300 Morris Street will be converted to 100,000 sf of state-ofthe-art lab space by summer 2021.

 The Chesterfield building, a redeveloped former Liggett Myers manufacturing plant, serves as Wexford Science + Technology's 286,000-sf office, lab and technology space.
 In partnership with Duke University, the project features a unique innovation cluster that includes Biolabs NC, a biotech coworking facility.
 The lab is equipped with top-of-the-line research equipment, attracting ambitious startup companies.
-Headquartered in Baltimore, Wexford partners exclusively with universities and medical research centers and other major research institutions to create these collaborative mixed-use communities.
+Biolabs NC recently leased 32,000 sf at the renovated Brightleaf Square building.